sshrikhande22/docker_siteview/README.md

 link for localhost: http://localhost:4200/

 Docker Commands
-1. docker build -t sitenov-image .
+1. docker build -t sitenov-image . # create the image
-2. docker run -d -p 8080:80 --name sitenov-app sitenov-image
+2. docker run -d -p 8080:80 --name sitenov-app sitenov-image  #running the image
+3. docker ps #Find the ID or name of your running container
+4. docker rm -f sitenov-app  #stop and remove the running container